AnthonyVNgo/LearnFS/README.md

 A single page web application for users who want to learn the ASL fingespelling alphabet.
 <br><br>
 ## Why I Built This
-As a perpetual student, polyglot in progress, and someone who has lived abroad, I've come to love learning languages (which also extends to programming languages)
+As a perpetual student, polyglot in progress, and someone who has lived abroad, I've come to love learning languages (which also extends to programming languages), and that's why I created this project
 <br><br>
 ## Technologies Used
 - Vue.js (Composition API & script setup)